WeiHuang05/Weihuang05.github.io/index.md

 ### Research Interest

-* Theoreical understanding of LLM
+* Theoretical understanding of LLM

 * Theoretically understanding deep learning from expressivity, trainability, and generalization.